 The Hmong American Farmers Association (HAFA) is a member-based organization located in St. Paul, started and led by local Hmong-American farmers.
 HAFA works to uplift immigrant farmer voices and build wealth in the local Hmong-American community.
 Each HAFA farm member is their own autonomous business, farming plots of HAFA’s 155-acre farmland in Vermillion Township, just 15 minutes south of St. Paul.
 HAFA’s farmers grow over 160 different kinds of produce, from carrots and kale to ground cherries and lemon grass.
 When in season, we carry their delicious, locally-grown ground cherries, purple sweet potatoes, snap peas, Brussels sprouts, and Thai eggplant.

-Started in 2006 to help keep families on their farmland, Wisconsin Growers’ philosophy is that by taking good care of the soil, it will pay back in high-quality produce.
-Comprised of approximately 25 small family farms in Western Wisconsin, Wisconsin Growers members grow produce using approved organic methods and practices.
-More than 40 acres of land are farmed using horses, horse machinery, and hand tools.
+Wisconsin Growers Cooperative was founded in 2006 to help 20 local Amish families maintain ownership of their farmland and collectively market their fresh produce.
+Comprised of approximately 25 small family farms in Western Wisconsin, the co-op’s members are dedicated to using approved organic farming methods and practices.
+The co-op’s pay-it-forward philosophy centers around building and maintaining soil health to grow high-quality produce.
+More than 40 acres of the co-op’s land is farmed without fossil fuels, instead using horses, horse machinery, and hand tools.